May 21, 2021

 Landing Page

 A landing page specifically refers to the webpage users land on first when entering your website.
-Once a user is navigating within your website, the downstream pages are no longer spoken about in terms of where users are landing.
-Any page on your website can be a landing page when considering potential user journeys’ possible digital starting points.
+Once a user is navigating within your website, the other pages the user may go to are no longer spoken about in terms of landing.
+Any page on your website can be a landing page when considering the possible digital starting points a potential buyer may start their journey.

 Target Audience